rocamocha/Fatecasted/README.md

 Please see our [Contributing](_licensing/CONTRIBUTING.md) file for more details on how to get involved.

 # For the best experience browsing this repository, we recommend using [Obsidian](https://obsidian.md/), and installing the Dataview plugin.

+## To try the production tooling for generating card images, see the [Production Tooling](Production/README.md) document.